Turlatina Wirra

 Kinda’s extensive collection of indoor pot plants has spilled out of the house into an outdoor area where she propagates many different foliage plants, orchids, ferns, and succulents.
 As well as in pots, they grow in the ground and in hanging baskets, creating lush green layers peppered with splashes of colourful foliage and flowers.

+The ponds and the rocky watercourse that trickle through the back garden are Stuart’s vision, and, as well as being an attractive highlight, they also provide habitat for fish, frogs and insects.
 Bamboo, palms and large-leaved plants create a sub-tropical feel, and there are plenty of flowering species to attract butterflies and pollinating insects.
-Several bright red structures, including a small bridge over the stream, a Japanese-style Torii gate, and a Bali-style hut and seat, add a colourful, exotic flavour.
+Several bright red structures include a small bridge over the stream, a Japanese-style Torii gate, and a Bali-style hut and seat, adding to the colourful, exotic flavour.

-A long verandah overlooks the garden and provides a glimpse of the nearby sea - a lovely spot to enjoy a cuppa and Kinda’s home-cooked Syrian delicacies.
+A long verandah overlooks the garden and provides a glimpse of the nearby sea - a lovely spot to enjoy a cuppa and Kinda’s home-cooked Syrian delicacies

 NOTE: THERE ARE LOTS OF STEPS IN THIS GARDEN, SO TAKE EXTRA CARE